-And in the same way, I really had no intention of dropping any animes because, you know, I had this prideful feeling wherein I have to finish every anime I have started, which I eventually had to stop feeling.
+And in the same way, I really had no intention of dropping any animes because, you know, I have this prideful feeling wherein I have to finish every anime I have started, which I eventually had to stop feeling.
 And I did.
 In a way, I am this kind of person that tries to see the good things in any anime, ALWAYS, so if I dropped an anime—or say that I hate a particular anime—it means business.

 Favorite Anime Genre: Adventure-Fantasy-Action